-POLICY 12: Preserve Dark Night Skies
+POLICY 12: Dark Night Skies

-Planning applications for new development and extensions should include a clear statement of intention in relation to reducing the impact of light pollution.
+Planning applications for new development and extensions should include a clear statement of intention in relation to minimising the impact of the development on light pollution.

 External lighting must demonstrate that it is necessary for safety and/or security reasons, rather than for ornamental purposes.
 Proposals that are unable to demonstrate this will not be supported.